jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 /usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin
 ```

 There is a system variable named $PATH that is constructed upon boot.
 It includes the default locations that the essential command binaries, additional command binaries, and user install binaries are located.
 Every time you execute a command, the system parses the command name and looks down this path to try to find the corresponding binary.
 Note the absolute paths are chained together with colons `:`.
 When the shell parser finds the first occurrence--it passes that location and executes that matching binary name.
 In our case the shell script `list-ip.sh` is located in `~/Documents` which is not in the system path listed in the image above.
 So how can we reference it?
-Remember the single-dot operator `./` --that tells the operating system to look here--overriding the system path.
+Remember the single-dot operator `./`?
+That tells the operating system to look here--overriding the system path.
 Try and type `./list-ip.sh` what happens now?

 ```bash
 # Executing the command ls /root on the commandline